briandrum/codes.forchagrin.com/_chapters/chapter-911-sewers-generally.md

 industrial wastes, other than unpolluted cooling water.
 (Ord.
 1968-738.
 Passed 9-17-68.)

-19. _(s)_ "Superintendent" and “Superintendent of Services” means the Superintendent of Utilities or his or her authorized deputy, agent or representative.
+19. _(s)_ "Superintendent" and "Superintendent of Services" means the Superintendent of Utilities or his or her authorized deputy, agent or representative.
 (Ord.
 2008-65.
 Passed 12-8-08.)